Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: Abstract

 \section{Abstract}

-Based on the fact that the Neumann Green function can be constructed as a perturbation of the fundamental solution by a single-layer potential, we establish a gaussian lower bound and gaussian type upper bound for the Neumann Green function for a general parabolic operator.
+Based on the fact that the Neumann Green function can be constructed as a perturbation of the fundamental solution by a single-layer potential, we establish a Gaussian lower bound for the Neumann Green function for a general parabolic operator.
 We build our analysis on classical tools coming from the construction of a fundamental solution of a general parabolic operator by means of the so-called parametrix method.
-At the same time we provide a simple proof for the gaussian two-sided bounds for the fundamental solution.
-We also indicate how our method can be adapted to get a gaussian lower bound for the Neumann heat kernel of a compact Riemannian manifold with boundary having non negative Ricci curvature.
+At the same time we provide a simple proof for Gaussian two-sided bounds for the fundamental solution.